Skip to Content

 Argument sequence

 An argument sequence is the occurrence of an option in the command line with possible parameters.
-The parser looks for option names or positional arguments once it finishes parsing the previous option, or if the latter is variadic.
+To determine the start and end of a sequence, the parser looks for option names or positional arguments once it finishes parsing the previous option, or if the latter is variadic.

 For example, if the option initiating a sequence is array-valued, the parser starts looking for a new option as soon as it advances to the next argument, since that may be either an option parameter or the start of a new sequence.

-The same is true for function options with a variable parameter count.
-For example, if the option expects between 1 and 3 parameters, the parser treats the next argument as a parameter to the option, regardless of whether it is an option name or not.
+The same is true for variadic function options.
+For example, if the option expects between 1 and 3 parameters, the parser treats the next argument as a parameter to the option, regardless of whether it is an option name.
 Once the first parameter is saved, the parser resumes searching for options until 3 parameters are accumulated, after which it must find an option specification (even if it is a new occurrence of the same option).

 The information gathered by the parser is saved in an object that is passed as parameter to some of the custom callbacks.
-It contains details about the current argument sequence in the parsing loop:
+It contains details about the current argument sequence in the parsing loop, as described below.

-• values - The previously parsed values.
-It has an opaque type that should be cast to OptionValues<typeof your_options>.
+The values property holds the previously parsed values.
+It it passed as an opaque object and should be cast to OptionValues<typeof your_options>.

-• index - The starting index of the argument sequence.
+The index property specifies the starting index of the sequence.
 It will point to one of the following:

 Word completion